 Tehran Travel Show was an inspiring multimedia event, organized at 23rd and 24th of November 2017, at Pardis Mellat, Tehran.
 The event purpose was to give it’s audience the tools and know-how as well as the confidence to travel like an expert.
 Participating in the lectures and workshops gave the audience the skills and knowledge of how to get around obstacles such as visa, time, language barrier, money and open your eyes to the world of possibilities and boost your confidence.

-They say your best memories are found within the pages of your passport.
+They say your best memories found within the pages of your passport.
 We all have good and bad ones to share about the places we have been to.
-A number of professional adventurers converged in Tehran to show enthusiasts the ways they can plan memorable trips.
+Several professional adventurers converged in Tehran to show enthusiasts the ways they can plan memorable trips.
 Watch PRESS TV correspondent Hamid Javani report about the event.

-Hosted by some of the most experienced world-class international travelers and adventurers, the event was the definitive big day for travel enthusiast whatever your age or ability with a great big dollop of inspiring ideas for travel wherever you turn.
-I was lucky to be the event organizer…
+Hosted by some of the most experienced world-class international travelers and adventurers, the event was the final big day for travel enthusiast whatever your age or ability with a great big dollop of inspiring ideas for travel wherever you turn.
+I was lucky to be the event organizer.

-As an active member of Iran’s startup ecosystem, I have had the chance of accompanying more than 10 startups, some are among the leading startups of Iran today, and some failed of course… Also, I have been lucky enough to organize some great events in Tehran.
-I look into organizing an event in exactly the same way.
-It’s exactly the same thing, in a smaller scope.
-The negotiations, partnerships, time to market, sales, the idea and purpose, branding, I can see a lot of similarities, especially if you know my style which is always bootstrap, meaning I don’t spend a penny for my events up front.
-And I always say if you can organize a good event in Tehran, you can do anything!
+As an active member of Iran’s startup ecosystem, I have had the chance of accompanying more than ten startups, some are among the leading startups of Iran today, and some failed, of course.
+Also, I have been lucky enough to organize some significant events in Tehran.
+I look into organizing an event in precisely the same way.
+It’s precisely the same thing, in a smaller scope.
+The negotiations, partnerships, time to market, sales, the idea and purpose, branding, I can see a lot of similarities, especially if you know my style which is always bootstrap, meaning I don’t spend a penny for my events upfront.
+And I always say if you can organize a significant event in Tehran, you can do anything!

-Being resourceful and moving swiftly comes in handy whether you’re an adventurer or running a your business.
+- Agility is the key.
+Being resourceful and moving swiftly comes in handy whether you’re an adventurer or running your business.
 It’s both mental and physical.
-When growing a business, it’s about making astute observations and deciding quickly, oftentimes with little guidance or feedback on approach.
+When growing a business, it’s about making astute observations and deciding quickly, often with little guidance or feedback on the approach.
 Being able to pivot on a dime is a quality that gets you far and evolves business strategies.

 To distill it down further, being a successful adventurer or entrepreneur is all about persistence.
 It’s about striving to be the best day after day.
 Said simply by Hall of Fame tennis star Billie Jean King, “Champions keep playing until they get it right.”